 Jacksonville Bancorp, Inc. Announces Quarterly Earnings

 Jacksonville Bancorp, Inc. is a Maryland chartered stock holding company.
-As of June 28, 2013, the Company has elected to be regulated as a bank holding company, rather than a savings and loan holding company.
 The Company is headquartered at 1211 West Morton Avenue, Jacksonville, Illinois.
 The Company's operations are limited to its ownership of Jacksonville Savings Bank, an Illinois chartered savings bank, which operates six branch offices located in Morgan, Macoupin, and Montgomery Counties in Illinois.
-All information at and for the periods ended June 30, 2013, has been derived from unaudited financial information.
+All information at and for the periods ended March 31, 2013, has been derived from unaudited financial information.

 SOURCE Jacksonville Bancorp, Inc.